Contrastive independent component analysis: Additional numerical experiment

+For cPCA, we plot the first two cPCA components.
+As above, we run cPCA using 100 $\alpha$ between 0 to 1000, the default values from \cite{abid2017contrastive}.
+The highest silhouette score is 0.457, obtained when $\alpha=3.5$.
 We run PCPCA for 100 evenly spaced $\gamma'$ between 0 and $0.9\cdot \frac{12399}{4457}$, in accordance with~\cite{li2020probabilistic}.
 The numbers 12399 and 4457 are the sample sizes of the foreground and background datasets, respectively.
 In accordance with the experiment in \cite{abid2017contrastive}, we run PCPCA with 4 components.
 The best silhouette score over any $\gamma'$ and any pair of probabilistic contrastive principal components is 0.164, obtained when $\gamma'=0.41$ using the third and fourth components.
-If we normalize the probabilistic contrastive principal components and then calculate the silhouette score, the score obtained is 0.184.
-The plot is Figure \ref{fig:RNA_data}(d).
+If we normalize the probabilistic contrastive principal components and then calculate the silhouette score, the score is 0.184.
+There are three reasons why the silhouette score for cICA methods is worse than that of cPCA. \begin{enumerate} \item Due to the computational cost of forming large tensors, cICA methods is applied to the PCA transformed dataset using the top 30 principal components, which explain only 54.5$\%$ of the variance.
+The clustering quality is expected to be worse than when applied to the complete dataset. \item Our cICA methods return patterns that only exist in the foreground while cPCA learns patterns that are more prominent in the foreground than in the background. \item The patterns learned by cICA do not have any relation while cPCA returns perfectly orthogonal patterns.
+The patterns from cICA may enjoy better intrepretability but produce suboptimal plots than cPCA. \end{enumerate}

+To illustrate these arguments, we generate plots using cPCA and cICA as follows.
+We apply cPCA to the PCA transformed dataset using the top 30 principal components.
+The plot obtained using the top two cPCA components is shown in Figure~\ref{fig: RNA_comparison}(a).
+The silhouette score achieved is 0.434.
+For cICA, we apply proportional cICA to the PCA transformed dataset using the same hyperparameters as above.
+We select the top foreground pattern $\fb$ and the top background pattern $\fa$ ranked according to \eqref{eqn:kb}.
+We then use $\fb, \frac{\fa-\langle \fa, \fb \rangle \fb}{\| \fa-\langle \fa, \fb \rangle \fb \|}$as directions to plot the data.
+The plot is shown in \ref{fig: RNA_comparison}(b).
+The silhouette score obtained is 0.428, almost the same as that of cPCA.